THE SUNDERLAND SITE - PAGE 181

 16 Alexander McDougall

 A cargo ship.
 A listing which has yet to be WWW researched for this page.
 Per 1 (Miramar, link, you now must be registered to access).
 125.9 metres long, perpendicular to perpendicular, speed of 10 knots.
 Built for the builder's account i.e. American Steel Barge Company ('American').
+I read that the vessel was sold to 'Hutchinson' in 1936.
 The vessel was broken up at Hamilton, Ontario, Canada, in Nov.
 1947.
 If anybody has data about the ship that might help advance this listing, do consider providing it to the webmaster.

 ii) (1) - Built by Pacific Steel Barge Company ('Pacific'), Everett Shipyard, Everitt, Washington, U.S.A.